techniq/layerchart/packages/layerchart/src/routes/+page.md

 <h1>Welcome to LayerChart</h1>

-LayerChart is a large collection of visualization components and utilities for [Svelte](https://svelte.dev/), built upon the wonderful [Layer Cake](https://layercake.graphics/) framework.
+LayerChart is a large collection of visualization components and utilities for [Svelte](https://svelte.dev/).

 The goal is to provide a collection of useful but mostly unopinionated components as building blocks for a wide range of visualizations, such as: